-Siemens AG is a global powerhouse of technology for over 170 years.
-The company has its presence worldwide, concentrating on power generation and distribution, smart infrastructure for buildings and distributed energy systems, automation and digitization in the process of manufacturing and production industries.
+Siemens AG has been a global powerhouse of technology for over 170 years.
+With its global presence, the company focuses on power generation and distribution.
+Siemens also concentrates on distributed energy systems and process automation in the manufacturing and production industries.

-Siemens embraced Tableau for excellent data-driven business continuity.
+Siemens embraced Tableau data analytics for renewable energy integration and excellent data-driven business continuity.
 Today, Siemens IT is supported by Tableau to analyze and harness data.
 Insights are readily available upon request, which previously was time-consuming with the IT team’s time and resources.
 Additionally, trusted data and drill-down technologies now empower many internal decision-making teams with the power of data through multiple devices.
-Overall, this helped Siemens to boost operational efficiencies and streamline internal processes through incredible visual analytics.
+Overall, the renewable energy dashboard helped Siemens to boost operational efficiencies and streamline internal processes through incredible visual analytics.